Bascom Palmer LASIK and Laser Vision Center offers the following vision correction services and treatments:

 If your eyes are too myopic for laser surgery, a lens can be surgically placed in the front part of your eye, with your natural lens left in place behind the new lens.

 Small Incision Intrastromal Lenticule Extraction (SMILE)

-A femtosecond laser separates out a thin layer of the cornea to flatten the cornea for myopia.
-This new generation laser reshapes the cornea with pulses of light lasting just one billionth of one-millionth of a second, resulting in very smooth treatments.
-Using the equipment’s computer-generated 3-D mapping system, your physician customizes your procedure with extreme precision.
+A femtosecond laser separates a thin layer of the cornea to flatten the cornea for myopia.
+This new-generation laser reshapes the cornea with pulses of light lasting just 1 billionth of 1 millionth of a second, resulting in very smooth treatments.
+Using the equipment’s computer-generated 3-D mapping system, your doctor customizes your procedure with enhanced precision.